prefapp/prefapp-helm/README.md

 ```

+The following keys are overridable by prefapp-helm's renderers:

+- containers
+- init_containers
+- volumes
+- volumeMounts

 ### The override helper

 The "ph.override" method allows a data block to override another by merging both, giving preference to the first one.